Young Scientist Awardee: Velle Toll, Estonia

 - First prize in the category of natural sciences and technology at the PhD level in the 2016 Estonian national science contest for university students.

 The Award was planned to be presented at the EMS Annual Meeting in Bratislava in September, with Velle giving an award lecture.
-Updated details will be published as soon as procedures for the award presentation have been agreed.
+Due to the COVID-19 pandemic, the Awards Ceremony arranged to honour the 2020 Young Scientist Awardee and the 2020 Silver Medallist, took place on 1 June 2021 at a virtual ceremony.